Warqus/wagtailuiplus/README.md

 # Wagtail UI Plus

-This Wagtail app provides several ui improvements to the Wagtail editor interface.
+This Wagtail app provides several ui improvements to the Wagtail admin.

+**Conditional visibility**
+- Show or hide form fields based on conditional visibility rules
+- Target elements should be contained within the same `StructBlock` as the trigger element
+- Supported trigger elements: `ChoiceBlock`
+- Supported target elements: Any subclass of `FieldBlock`

 **Collapsable panels**
 - Click on the panel header to collapse/expand the panel